dafny-lang/dafny/docs/OnlineTutorial/guide.md

 establish the postconditions.
 The caller of the method then gets to assume that the postconditions hold after the method returns.

-preconditions have their own keyword, `requires`.
+Preconditions have their own keyword, `requires`.
 We can give the necessary precondition to `MultipleReturns` as below: